 • The death, accidental bodily injury, disease, or physical illness of you or an immediate family member of the cardholder.
 The death, accidental injury, disease, or physical illness must be verified by a physician and must prevent you from traveling on the trip.

-• Default of the common carrier resulting from financial insolvency.
+• Default of the common carrier due to financial insolvency.

 This includes passenger airfare, tours, and hotels booked with your Sapphire Reserve Card.
 There is a maximum benefit amount of $40,000 for a twelve-month period.